Lilypad-Tech/lilypad-docs/lilypad/developer-resources/create-lilypad-module/configuration.md

 - [Learn more about downloading models from Hugging Face](https://huggingface.co/docs/hub/en/models-downloading)
 - [Learn more about the 🤗 Transformers library](https://huggingface.co/docs/hub/en/transformers)

-No matter which model you are using, be sure to thoroughly read the documentation to learn how to properly download and use the model locally,
+No matter which model you are using, be sure to thoroughly read the documentation to learn how to properly download and use the model locally.

 ### `python -m scripts.docker_build`